ktauchathuranga/sharetext-firefox/README.md

    - Select the `manifest.json` file from the extension folder

 3. **For permanent installation:**
-   - Package as `.xpi` file or wait for AMO approval
+   - Package as `.xpi` file or install from AMO

 ## How to Use